aManNamedTed/windows-music-library/README.md

 >   'gcc' is not recognized as an internal or external command, operable program or batch file.
 > ```
 > Then it means you need to create another environment variable. <br/>
-> a.
+> 3a.
 Click start or press the Windows key, and type "environment variable" and press enter. <br/>
-> b.
+> 3b.
 Click "Environment Variables...". <br/>
-> c.
+> 3c.
 In the System variables box, double click on the Path variable. <br/>
-> d.
+> 3d.
 Click New. <br/>
-> e.
+> 3e.
 Type in the path to your MinGW folder.
 Should look like "C:\MinGW\bin". <br/>
-> f.
+> 3f.
 Click OK, then OK again, and open up cmd. <br/>
-> g.
+> 3g.
 Retry Step 3 above.
 3. Using your favorite text editor, write a song to the file yourMusic/yourFirstSong.cpp.
 4. Press the Windows key, type "cmd" and press enter.
 5. Navigate to the windows-music-library/yourMusic directory.